Pan-American Youth Championship XXXIV Report and Recap

 (From left) Terry Luo, Eshaan Hebbar, Max Rusonik (Photo courtesy US Chess)

 CM Eshaan Hebbar and FM Terry Luo tied for first with 7/9 scores, with Hebbar taking first on tiebreaks.
-As a result, Hebbar earned an IM norm for his performance, which included a head-to-head win over Luo.
+As a result, Hebbar earned the IM title for his performance, which included a head-to-head win over Luo.
+Luo earned an IM norm for his share of first.

 Girls Under-18